-Snowberry Creek Trail (Approved with Condition)
+Snowberry Trail (Approved)

 Requested Change-In-Use: Add bikes to this pedestrian and equestrian trail.

 Currently there is no single-track access and connection for mountain bikes along the north/west side of Lake Natoma.
 Bikes do currently have access along the paved bike trail and its shoulders.
 However, implementing this CIU, along with the Shady Trail CIU and CIUs on other connected trails, will give bikes a single-track connection across the Mississippi Bar area and the north/west side of Lake Natoma where it currently does not exist.